 |They are good electrolytes.||They are not so good electrolytes compared to a strong base.|

 |Example – NaOH, KOH, LiOH, etc.||Example – CH3NH2, NH3, NH4OH, etc.|

 So, Is Sodium hydroxide (NaOH) a strong base or a weak base?
-NaOH is the strong base because it completely dissociates in an aqueous solution to give OH– ion and no moles of it remain undissociated inside the solution.
-And the amount of OH– ions in an aqueous solution is very high and we know OH– ions have a tendency to accept the proton.
+NaOH is a strong base.
+It completely dissociates in an aqueous solution and releases a lot of OH-- ions.
+No moles of it remain undissociated inside the solution.
+And the amount of OH-- ions in an aqueous solution is very high and we know OH-- ions have a tendency to accept the proton.

 So, more proton acceptors present in the solution ultimately make the NaOH a strong base.

-As you see in the above aqueous solution, when NaOH is dissolved in water, it is completely ionized into the ions(Na+ and OH–).
-No undissociated molecule(NaOH) present in the solution, only ionized ions present everywhere in the solution.
+As you see in the above aqueous solution when NaOH is dissolved in water, it is completely ionized into the ions(Na+ and OH--).
+No undissociated molecule(NaOH) is present in the solution, only ionized ions are present everywhere in the solution.

 The single arrow used in the above reaction shows that only a forward reaction takes place that means, once the NaOH molecule breaks into the ions, these ions will not reform with each other to form NaOH again.

-As Na+ is a very weak conjugate acid of NaOH, hence it has no ability to react with either OH– ion or with water molecules ions.
-Thus, only splitting ions(Na+ and OH–) remain in the solution.
+As Na+ is very weak conjugate acid of NaOH, hence it has no ability to react with either OH-- ion or with water molecules ions.
+Thus, only splitting ions(Na+ and OH--) remain in the solution.

 Or you can also assume the Na+ as a spectator ion because it is almost useless in solution, it has no effect on the pH value of the solution.